 Fellows in the U.S.-based program engage in internships at political, non-governmental, or public policy organizations in Washington, D.C.
-The paired components of classroom and real-world work give activists the theoretical understanding and practical experience in democracy and governance required to help enable them to advance initiatives across the MENA region.
+The paired components of classroom and real-world work give fellows the theoretical understanding and practical experience in democracy and governance required to help enable them to advance initiatives across the MENA region.

-Fellows in the MENA-based programs first attend a five week academic component at the American University of Beirut (AUB), before being placed in host organizations aligned with their professional interests for an eight-week practicum experience in Beirut.
+Fellows in the MENA-based programs first attend a four week academic component at the American University of Beirut (AUB), before being placed in host organizations aligned with their professional interests for an eight-week practicum experience in Beirut.

 MEPI seeks candidates with excellent interpersonal and communication skills, proven leadership abilities, the ability to work in a cross-cultural setting and a commitment to the program and follow-on activities.
 To promote program sustainability and create a multiplier effect, participants will create and implement follow-on projects in their home communities.
 The action plans for follow-on projects will be developed and finalized throughout the course of the program.